 Smartwool also makes hiking specific socks that are perfect for long days in the mountains.
 Consider good socks a backpacing must have.

-When I don’t feel like wearing heavy duty hiking pants I will wear leggings.
+Hiking leggings make a great gift for the female hiker in your life.
+When I don’t feel like wearing heavy-duty hiking pants I will wear hiking leggings.
 Leggings are great for any backpacking packing list as they are lightweight and pack up super small.
 They are comfortable to hike in as they are stretchy and breathable.

 Backpacking Essentials: Hiking Shoes